pocomane/brewed-in-the-apocalypse/bita.md

 is what to do instead of giving an harm or a change a tag, but probably your system still have a way to handle the status changes (that is what the harms and tags are after all).
-Just remember that when the scenarist have to change a tag, ey can also consume or assign new objects to the player, since in the original game the tags were used to that purpose too.
+Just remember that when the scenarist have to change a tag, ey can also consume or assign new objects to the protagonist, since in the original game the tags were used to that purpose too.

 If you have a critic success or fail system you have to add some Scenarist move